-Each dot in the chart below was a member of the Senate in 1976.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Hartke is shown as a purple triangle. (analysis methodology)
+Hartke is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 1976 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Hartke was the primary sponsor of 16 bills that were enacted.
 The most recent include:

 - S. 969 (94th): An Act to amend title 38, United States Code, to set a termination date for veterans’ educational benefits under chapters 34 and 36, to increase vocational rehabilitation ...

 - S. 2529 (94th): Veterans Housing Amendments Act

 - S. 3119 (94th): Federal Railroad Safety Authorization Act

 - S. 3409 (94th): A bill to amend the Regional Rail Reorganization Act of 1973 to authorize additional appropriations for the U.S. Railway Association.

 - S. 1462 (94th): Federal Railroad Safety Authorization Act

 We consider a bill enacted if one of the following is true: a) it is enacted itself, b) it has a companion bill in the other chamber (as identified by Congress) which was enacted, or c) if about one third or more of its provisions were incorporated into bills that were enacted (as determined by an automated text analysis, applicable beginning with bills in the 110th Congress).

 Hartke sponsored bills primarily in these issue areas: